ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Learning is perhaps the most important aspect of intelligence.
 Surprisingly, most people do not know how to learn effectively.

 We can improve our learning ability by using scientifically backed approaches.
-However, it is important to remember that we are not the *average subject*.
-We should understand the fundamentals behind learning, start with techniques that work on average and then experiment with what works for us as an individual.
+But science speaks to the *average subject*, and to none of us in particular.
+We should understand the fundamentals behind learning, start with techniques that work on average and then experiment with what works for *us*.

-Moreover, we should aim to be practical rather than optimal.
-If we can sustain a reasonably effective learning strategy, there is typically no need to push for the last 5% at the risk of burn out.
-In other words, we should factor in how much we enjoy a particular style of learning.
+It is also better to be practical rather than optimal.
+If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5% at the risk of burnout.
+In other words, whether we enjoy a given style of learning is an important factor.

 # Fundamentals
-In this section we will cover the fundamentals of learning and a few lifestyle tips that will boost our brain health.
-In particular, we will talk about different mental states that help with learning, discuss procrastination, memory, as well as the importance of sleep, diet and exercise.
+In this section, we cover the fundamentals of effective learning.
+We discuss important mental states, learning processes, procrastination, and health.

 ## Focused vs Diffuse Thinking